Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Lyapunov exponents and Lyapunov regularity functions

 \section{Lyapunov exponents and Lyapunov regularity functions}

-Let $M$ be a $C^2$ Riemann manifold, and let $\phi_t$ be a $C^2$ Anosov flow on $M$.
+Let $M$ be a $C^2$ Riemannian manifold, and let $\phi_t$ be a $C^2$ Anosov flow on $M$.
+Set $\varphi = \phi_1$.
 Let $F_0$ be a H\"older continuous real-valued function on $M$ and let $\m$ be the Gibbs measure generated by $F_0$ on $M$.
-Then $\m(\ll') = 1$, where $\ll'$ is the set of all {\it Lyapunov regular points} of $\varphi = \phi_1$ (see \cite{P1} or section 2.1 in \cite{BP}).
-There exists a subset $\ll$ of $\ll'$ with $\m(\ll) = 1$ such that the positive Lyapunov exponents
+It follows from the well-known {\it Oseledets Multiplicative Ergodic Theorem} (\cite{Os}) that in the situation considered here there exists a $\phi_t$-invariant subset $\ll$ of $M$ with $\m(\ll) = 1$ such that for every $x \in \ll$ there exists numbers